FinalFoods/intro-proteins-course/README.md

-# intro-proteins-course
+# Introduction to Recombinant Proteins
-Introduction to recombinant proteins course
+### Workflow and Lab-Scale Production Kit Guide